woocommerce/qit-documentation/docs/test-types/security.md

 ### Which PHPCS Rules Are Enabled?
 Currently, the only rules enabled in the Security Scanner is `WordPress.Security.EscapeOutput`, and `WordPress.Security.ValidatedSanitizedInput`, with some custom sanitizing and escaping functions whitelisted.

 These two rules were chosen as a basic level of security to enforce on all extensions, as they are very accurate and will hardly flag false positives.
-In the near future, we plan to allow the developer to opt-in to stricter levels of security scans, to show off the good work they do, such as nonce checks, or other security programs, such as generational AI-based scanners that can understand flow of logic, or other third party softwares other than PHPCS and SemGrep.
-If you'd like to be apart of the process to define the rules ran against your extensions, feel free to [contact us](https://woocommerce.github.io/qit-documentation/#/contact-us) with your suggestions.
+In the near future, we plan to allow the developer to opt-in to stricter levels of security scans, to show off the good work they do, such as nonce checks, or other security programs, such as generational AI-based scanners that can understand flow of logic, or other third party software other than PHPCS and SemGrep.
+If you'd like to be a part of the process to define the rules ran against your extensions, feel free to [contact us](https://woocommerce.github.io/qit-documentation/#/contact-us) with your suggestions.

 For a more detailed look on our PHPCS rulesets, please see the sample below.